-Most hobby vintners are delighted to just see the foliage on their vine, but it is when the grapes emerge that they get really excited!
-If, in addition, the grapes taste sweet, one quickly concludes that a very talented gardener must be at work indeed, even though the grapes' sweetness can almost be taken for granted..
-In this section, we will disclose some hints how you can produce particularly large and juicy fruit, so-called "table grapes!"
+Most hobby vintners are delighted simply to see the foliage on their vine, but it is when the grapes emerge that they get really excited!
+If, in addition, the grapes taste sweet, one quickly concludes that a very talented gardener must be at work, although sweetness is almost a given if grapes are aloud to take their course.
+In this section, we disclose some hints so that you can produce particularly large and juicy fruit, so-called "table grapes"!

 By thinning bunches to max.
-1 - 2 bunches per cane, the remaining grapes will grow larger and sweeter (Image 04).
-Those bunches which are furthest away from the woody stem ie at the end of the cane are cut off, and it is essential to finish this thinning process before veraison, ie before the berries start to turn blue or transparent green-yellow.
+1-2 bunches per cane, the remaining grapes will grow larger and sweeter (Image 04).
+Those bunches which are furthest away from the woody stem (i.e., at the end of the cane) are cut off, and it is essential to finish this thinning process before veraison, i.e., before the berries start to turn blue or translucent yellow-green.